yvijayk2/NodeJS/README.md

 ### Create an Angular project using NPM
 - Go to a folder
-- Execute the following command to create Angular workspace.
+- Execute the following command to create an Angular workspace.
 Replace <version> with Angular CLI version.
   ```
   npx @angular/cli@<version> new angularMicroUiWorkspace --no-create-application
   ```
-- Execute the following command to create Angular workspace with PNPM package manager instead of NPM
+- Execute the following command to create an Angular workspace with a PNPM package manager instead of an NPM
   ```
   npx @angular/cli@<version> new angularMicroUiWorkspace --no-create-application --package-manager=pnpm
   ```